Greetings! We’re so happy you found us. Here’s some more information to get you started.

-A great place to start, if you have basic questions, is to email our Chatelain, Odd.
+If you have specific questions, feel free to email our Chatelain, Leo.
 He’s the officer in charge of greeting and helping new members, and he would love to answer any questions you might have.
 Other Shire officers are listed here.

 How to keep in touch

 We have a Facebook group page (or search for Shire of Mountain Freehold SCA) Please join us for conversations, last minute updates, and photos of our activities.

 If you don’t do Facebook, we have an alternative – it’s an email discussion list, text-only.
 It’s based on the UVM servers, and it’s a bit archaic, but it’s free, stable, and there’s no advertising or spam.
 We try to copy all info into both sources.
 To sign up for the email list, go here and look for the subscribe/unsubscribe button on the right.